 - What did you do when the officer signaled you to pull to the side of the road?

-The CA will also point your behavior and physical appearance when the law enforcement officer approached you:
+The prosecutor will also point your behavior and physical appearance when the law enforcement officer approached you:

 - Was your speech slurred?